mvictoras/www/content/about/index.md

 date: 2019-06-17T09:43:35-05:00
 type: "about"
 subtitle: "Hi, I 'm Victor!"
-subsubtitle: "I 'm a Research Scientist at GN in Chicago."

 draft: false
 ---
 # Hi, I \'m Victor!
-<h2 class="text-muted pb-3">I 'm a Chicago-based Computer Scientist</h2>
+<h2 class="text-muted pb-3">I 'm a Computer Scientist at ANL</h2>

-I design interactive visualizations of domain-specific high-resolution large-scale datasets, develop emerging technologies, design futuristic interfaces and interactions, and prototype next-generation hardware devices.
+I design interactive visualizations of domain-specific high-resolution large-scale datasets, develop emerging technologies, create futuristic interfaces and interactions, and prototype next-generation hardware devices.
 In other words, I envision the technology 5-10 years down the road, and then I proceed to build it.
 Early in my career, I realized the endless possibilities of Computer Graphics and Human-Computer Interaction (HCI).
 Fascinated by the ways Computer Graphics can help understand complex multi-dimensional data, and by the ways HCI can help understand and enhance human activities and experiences, I decided to focus my academic and professional career on finding new ways to improve data discovery and analysis for domain scientists all over the world.

 {{< figure src="mateevitsi-spidersense2.jpg" caption="The SpiderSense jacket" >}}